NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 Also, the wide deployment of CUBIC on the Internet was driven by direct adoption in most of the popular operating systems, and did not follow the practices documented in {{!RFC5033}}.
-However, due to the resulting extremely widespread deployment experience over a long period of time, the IETF has determined that CUBIC may be published as a standards-track specification.
+However, due to the resulting Internet-scale deployment experience over a long period of time, the IETF has determined that CUBIC may be published as a standards-track specification.
 This decision by the IETF does not alter the general guidance in {{!RFC2914}}.